The-AVR/AVR-2022/content/en/coding-challenges/sandbox/_index.md

 ![](image.png)

-With that, you can start the VRC software like normal!
+With that, you can start the AVR software like normal!
 Your code will run alongside the rest of the VMC modules.